Characteristics Design: A Hedonic Approach to Optimal Product Differentiation: Introduction

-From a theoretical perspective, our analysis is related to the literature on network games \citep{bcz2006, bramoulleetal2014}.
-A key departure from the standard framework is that each player's action in our model is multi-dimensional, which turns out to be central to the coexistence of multiple equilibria.
-Under standard quadratic payoffs, players' best responses are given by first-order conditions, and equilibrium is characterized as a solution to the resulting linear system.
-As shown in \cite{bcz2006}, generic invertibility of the relevant matrices implies that almost every network game admits a unique equilibrium when players' actions are scalars.
+From a theoretical perspective, this paper is related to the literature on network games \citep{bcz2006, bramoulleetal2014}.
+A key departure from the standard linear-quadratic framework is that each player's action in our model is multi-dimensional, which turns out to be central to the coexistence of multiple equilibria.
+In the scalar-action case, players' best responses are given by first-order conditions, and equilibrium is characterized as a solution to the resulting linear system.
+As shown in \cite{bcz2006}, generic invertibility of the relevant matrices then implies that almost every network game admits a unique equilibrium.
 In our setting, best responses are likewise characterized by a system of linear equations, but these take the form of orthogonality conditions across ``vectors'' of actions.
-Unlike the scalar-action case, such conditions can be satisfied by multiple action profiles, giving rise to the distinct equilibrium identified above.
-Beyond equilibrium characterization with multi-dimensional actions, this paper also contributes to the literature by offering a systematic welfare analysis, leveraging spectral methods in a manner related to \cite{bko2015} and \cite{galeottietal2020, galeottietal2025}.
+Unlike the scalar-action case, such conditions can be satisfied by multiple action profiles, giving rise to multiple patterns of equilibrium product differentiation.
+Beyond this equilibrium analysis with multi-dimensional actions, we also contribute to the literature by offering a systematic welfare analysis, leveraging spectral methods in a manner related to \cite{bko2015} and \cite{galeottietal2020, galeottietal2025}.

-The paper proceeds as follows.
+\paragraph{Organization.} The paper proceeds as follows.
 Section~\ref{sec_model} introduces the model.
 Section~\ref{sec_sp} studies the social planner's and monopolist's problems.
 Section~\ref{sec_eq} characterizes all equilibria under oligopoly.
 Section~\ref{sec_welfare} derives welfare implications through comparisons across market structures and across equilibria.
 Section~\ref{sec_ext} extends the analysis by incorporating network effects and common ownership.
 Omitted proofs and additional results are presented in the appendix.